opensearch-project/project-tools/README.md

 By default returns stats for the last full week.
 Specify `from` and `to` for different dates.

-If the tool sees a new contributor, it will direct you to add aliases into [data/members.txt](data/members.txt), [data/contractors.txt](data/contractors.txt), or [data/external.txt](data/external.txt).
+If the tool sees a new contributor, it will direct you to add aliases into [data/members.txt](data/members.txt), [data/contractors.txt](data/contractors.txt), or [data/external.txt](data/external.txt) and open a browser page for each user so you can examine their account (specify `--ignore-unknown` to disable this behavior).
 Otherwise, it will output PRs and stats made by external contributors.
 The easiest way to lookup whether an account belongs to the org is with `./bin/project org members`.
 Commit and PR your changes to the data lists.

-Get the stats since the beginning of year.
+Get the stats since the beginning of year till today.

 ```
-./bin/project prs stats --from=2022-01-01
+./bin/project prs stats --from=2022-01-01 --to=today
 ```

-Get the stats for a given repo.
+Get the stats for a given repo for last week.

 ```
 ./bin/project --org aws prs stats --repo aws-cli